 merge/rebase our local version (supposing you’re on the

 And that’s it!
-Now our local project is sync and updated with the original version, and if you send the changes to GitHub, the pull request will be enabled.
+Our local project is synchronized and updated with the original version, and if you send the changes to GitHub, the pull request will be enabled.